e-abdi/Open-Source-Glider/Sensors/Acoustics.rst

 Echo-sounder
 --------------

-The most basic type of sonar used for detecting the bottom and other targets throughout the water column such as fish
+The most basic type of sonar used for detecting the bottom and other targets throughout the water column such as fish.